Skip to main content

 Producing more protein from less

-65–75% of the carbon footprint of a hen layer production system comes from feed; therefore, effective poultry nutrition plays an essential part in decreasing carbon emissions.
-By using innovation and technology to improve feed utilization, we can enable laying hens to use less feed to achieve the same output, improving both environmental and economic sustainability.
-One of these solutions in laying hen diets is the use of Alltech’s organic trace minerals (Bioplex® Cu, Fe, Mn and Zn), which have been developed to improve the productivity, profitability and sustainability of egg production.
+65-75% of the carbon footprint of a broiler production system comes from feed; therefore, effective poultry nutrition plays an essential part in decreasing carbon emissions.
+By using innovation and technology to find solutions to improve feed efficiency, we can enable chickens to use less feed to achieve the same output, improving both environmental and economic sustainability.
+One of these solutions in broiler diets is the use of Mannan rich fraction (MRF), which has been developed to improve the productivity, profitability, and sustainability of broiler production.

 Performance

-Meta-analysis results showed that laying hen performance was significantly improved by Bioplex.
+Meta-analysis results showed that broiler performance was significantly improved by MRF when compared to a control:

 Description automatically generated with medium confidence

-In layer production, economic and environmental sustainability are closely linked, meaning that feeding technologies that improve performance can deliver sustainability benefits that can be aligned with several of the United Nations’ Sustainable Development Goals.
+In broiler production, economic and environmental sustainability are closely linked, meaning that feeding technologies that improve performance can deliver sustainability benefits that align with several of the United Nations’ Sustainable Development Goals.

-The life-cycle assessment (LCA) then showed that the correct form and inclusion level of mineral supplementation can enhance layer productivity, improve profitability, reduce carbon footprint and meet sustainability goals.
-With correct formulation, more cost-effective, environmentally sustainable feeds for poultry can be produced, resulting in a greater return on investment and a lower carbon footprint.
+The LCA then showed that the supplementation of MRF can enhance broiler performance, improve profitability, reduce carbon footprint, and meet sustainability goals.
+With correct supplementation, more cost-effective, environmentally sustainable feeds can be produced, resulting in a greater return on investment and a lower carbon footprint.

 References